Peter Wallace (civil servant)

-Peter Wallace is a Canadian public servant who has been the secretary of the Treasury Board of Canada since April 4, 2018.
+Peter Wallace is a Canadian former public servant who was the secretary of the Treasury Board of Canada from 2018 to 2021.
 Prior to joining the Government of Canada, Wallace was the city manager for the City of Toronto from 2015 to 2018, and held senior roles in the Ontario provincial government including as secretary to the Cabinet.

 Background

 Wallace completed a Bachelor of Arts (Honours) in Political Economy in 1980, and a Master of Public Administration (MPA) from the University of Toronto, before beginning his career in 1981.

 Career

 Ontario Public Service

 Wallace held a number of roles with the provincial government of Ontario.
 He began his career in 1981.

 Before his appointment as the secretary of the Cabinet, he was deputy minister of finance and secretary to the Treasury Board of Ontario, and also served as the deputy minister of Energy.
 Previously, he was the deputy minister and associate secretary of the Cabinet for policy in Cabinet Office.

 He was made the secretary of the Cabinet and head of the Ontario Public Service in 2011 serving until 2014, when he was an Ontario Public Service Visiting Fellow at the School of Public Policy and Governance at the University of Toronto.